We are responsible for allocating house numbers and street names to both new developments and to the conversion of existing buildings in Waverley.

 Step 1: Complete an application form and pay the associated fee (See fee information)

-If planning permission has been granted and you are about to start building, you should complete the Street Naming and Numbering Request Form.
+If planning permission has been granted and you are about to start building, you should complete the Addressing property(ies) and/or new road names form.

 Step 2: Submit drawings

 - Site layout plan (1/500 scale).
 This plan should clearly indicate the plot numbers of each separate dwelling or unit and show the main point for deliveries.
 Please advise house types.